EdgeX-Camera-Management/edgex-examples/application-services/custom/camera-management/README.md

    git clone https://github.com/edgexfoundry/edgex-compose.git
    ```

-2. Navigate to the EdgeX `compose-compose` directory:
+2. Navigate to the `edgex-compose` directory:

    ```bash
    cd edgex-compose
    ```

-3. Checkout latest branch.
+3. Checkout levski release branch.
    ```shell
    git checkout levski
    ```

 Note: The `levski` branch is the latest stable branch at the time of this update.

-4. Navigate to the EdgeX `edgex-compose/compose-builder` directory:
+4. Navigate to the `compose-builder` sub-directory:

    ```bash
    cd compose-builder/